Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-where $s$ refers to the $37s$ state and $s'$ refers to the $36s$ state.
-At a slightly larger electric field, the two-body interaction is tuned out of resonance by an amount $E_p - E_{p'}$ as shown by the dotted red arrows in Fig.~\ref{fig:simplemodel}(a).
-A third $p$ atom can be recruited to account for this defect via the $s + p \rightarrow p' + s$ interaction so that one atom ends up in the $p'$ state, as shown by the dashed blue arrows in Fig.~\ref{fig:simplemodel}(a).
-By further increasing the electric field, the defect can be set to $2(E_p-E_{p'})$ so that a fourth $p$ atom is needed to bring the interaction into resonance.
-These three- and four-body interactions are Borromean in nature and require all atoms to participate simultaneously~\cite{tretyakov_observation_2017}.
+At a slightly larger electric field, the two-body interaction is tuned out of resonance by the energy ${\delta=E_p - E_{p'}}$ as shown in Fig.~\ref{fig:spps-model}.
+A third $p$ atom can be recruited to account for this defect via the ${s + p \rightarrow p' + s}$ interaction so that one atom ends up in the $p'$ state.
+By further increasing the electric field, the energy defect can be set to ${\delta=2(E_p-E_{p'})}$ so that a fourth $p$ atom is needed to bring the interaction into resonance.
+These \mbox{three-} and four-body interactions are Borromean in nature and require all atoms to participate simultaneously~\cite{tretyakov_observation_2017}.

-The simulation results presented in Liu \textit{et al.} used exact diagonalization to solve for the time evolution, based on a model that included the four energy levels $s$, $p$, $p'$, and $s$~\cite{liu_time_2020}.
-The number of states $N$ for this Hamiltonian increases rapidly with the number of Rydberg atoms such that the simulations were limited to nine atoms, since at ten atoms $N=184\,756$.
-This presents a challenge to studying the dynamics at longer times.
-The timescale on which we expect the finite size of the system to become relevant is given by the Heisenberg time $t_H=2\pi/\Delta E$.
-We estimate $\Delta E$ from the average energy level spacing and find that $t_H$ is a few 10s of $\mu$s for nine atoms.
-While this is sufficient for comparison of the simulation results to the experimental data in~\cite{liu_time_2020}, we cannot numerically study thermalization using this model.

-To address this problem, we have developed a simplified model that involves only three energy levels: an initial state $p$, an upper final state $s$, and a lower final state $s'$.
-This model presents a similar set of field-tuned resonant \mbox{two-}, \mbox{three-}, and four-body interactions, as shown in Fig.~\ref{fig:simplemodel}(b), given by

-The \mbox{three-} and four-body interactions require $s \leftrightarrow s'$ transitions which are forbidden by angular momentum selection rules in a real atomic system.
-In our model, we allow these transitions, resulting in three possible always-resonant, or hopping, interactions

-We find that our simplified model shows essentially the same dynamics as a model including all four energy levels.

-In our three-level model, the \mbox{three-} and four-body matrix elements can be calculated perturbatively by considering a series of detuned two-body interactions, yielding similar results to ~\cite{liu_time_2020}.
-For example, in the three-body energy exchange of Eq.~(\ref{eq:three-body}) shown in Fig.~\ref{fig:simplemodel}(b), the initial two-body interaction $p+p\rightarrow s+s'$ is detuned by $E_p-E_{s'}$.
-The subsequent two-body interaction $s'+s\rightarrow s+s'$ accounts for this detuning and brings the three-body interaction into resonance.
-Similarly, the four-body interaction is detuned by $2(E_p-E_{s'})$ and can be made resonant with two additional two-body exchanges.